-The next day, the Macchina, a lighted tower about 30 meters tall, topped by a statue of Satna Maria Rosa, Viterbo's patron saint.
-More than 100 porters carry it on their shoulders (it weighs nearly five tons) through the streets of the city.
+The next day, the Macchina, a lighted tower about 30 meters tall, topped by a statue of Santa Maria Rosa, is paraded through the streets.
+More than 100 porters carry the statue on their shoulders (it weighs nearly five tons) along the 1-kilometer route.

 Saint Vito Day (Ciminna, Sicily)

 Cordovado, in the Friuli-Venezia region, recreates a noble wedding from 1571 the first Sunday in September.
 Festivities include a procession followed by an archery competition and tournaments where the districts of the town compete.
-The town of Cormons in the same region also has a Renaissance pageant and parade the first Sunday of September.
+The town of Cormons in the same region also has a Renaissance pageant and parade on the first Sunday of September.